alavarsedouglas/python/README.md

 # python
- This is my python repository
+ This is my python projects repository